 When the show finished, after the standing ovation, Sandra and I rushed to the backstage doors, but we missed Bjorn and Benny’s departure.
 After a quick meal at McDonald’s, we went to the after-show party, but Bjorn had left.

 We could see Benny playing Swedish folk music on an accordion.
 A couple of the show’s stars performed songs from the musical.
 Then endless Dean Martin and Frank Sinatra hits were played.
 Bundles of early-edition newspapers headlined “Agnetha steals the show” arrived, but remained unopened.

-I chatted to Benny as he was leaving and signing autographs at 1:15am.
+I chatted to Benny as he was leaving and signing autographs at 1:15am and said “I’ll be back!”
 Then the other fans left, but Sandra and I stayed, numb and frozen.
 Sandra wanted to leave, as it was raining, but I reminded her we’d waited backstage in Australia until 3am for Bjorn Again!
 At 2:45am, Benny returned.
 “Hey, the girls from Perth and Sydney,” he said, correctly remembering our details.
 As Sandra took photos, she asked: “Do you think we’re crazy?”
-He smiled but wouldn’t be drawn.
+He smiled and said: “No, I don’t think you’re crazy.”
 It was 3am and we were freezing in a remote town in the middle of nowhere and we’d travelled so far just for that night, without tickets.
 I realised that out of the 150,000 fans who’d seen ABBA perform at the Perth Entertainment Centre in 1977, I was the only one who’d tracked them down that night in Malmo.